Payment Flow and Custom Development

 tables respectively.

-The core method for getting user benefits is getUserBenefits
+The core method for obtaining user benefits is in actions/usage/benefits.ts

-, with returned benefit information defined as follows:
+, which returns benefit information defined as follows:

 export interface UserBenefits {